Crafting a CV for New Zealand’s Job Market: Tips and Tricks

 Understanding New Zealand’s Job Market

 Before applying for a job in New Zealand, it’s important to research current local employment trends.
-This will help job seekers to understand which industries are growing and which ones are declining.
+This will help job seekers understand which industries are growing and which are declining.
 For instance, the healthcare, IT, and construction industries are currently experiencing growth in New Zealand.
 On the other hand, the manufacturing industry is experiencing a decline.

 Recruitment Practices